How to Implement Block Scheduling Dental Office Effectively?

 2. Managing Overbooking or Underbooking

 Overbooking and underbooking are more than scheduling issues—they affect the flow of your entire day.
-You can avoid these common headaches and keep everything running smoothly by staying proactive.
+You can avoid these common headaches and keep everything running smoothly by staying proactive.- Look at past data to understand booking trends.

 - Keep an eye on the schedule and adjust as needed, especially when you notice a canceled appointment.